 How to use props in iPhone photography

-Now that you know why you should use photo props, it’s time to learn how to use them.
+Now that you know why you should use photo props, it’s time to learn how to do it.
 If your props are small, you can pack them all up in a bag before heading to your next photography destination.
 And for type-A personalities, planning your props beforehand is never a bad idea.

 Tip 1: Use props to add color to flat landscapes